Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 	:width: 770

-* In order to solve that problem, we will simply ask Tulip to redraw the tree, by applying the *Bubble Tree* layout algorithm once again.
+* In order to solve that problem, we will simply re-apply the *Bubble Tree* layout algorithm (click on *Bubble Tree* in the *Algorithms* top left panel).
 Here is the result:

 .. image:: _images/tutorial01_07b.png